Castilla y León and La Rioja Travel Guide

 Last week Aug: Fiesta de San Agustín In Toro, with the “fountain of wine” and encierros.

-The unspoiled frontier town of Ciudad Rodrigo – 90 km southwest of Salamanca, astride the road to Portugal – is worth a detour even if you don’t plan to cross the border.
+The unspoiled frontier town of Ciudad Rodrigo – 90 km southwest of Salamanca Dropdown content, astride the road to Portugal – is worth a detour even if you don’t plan to cross the border.
 It’s an endearingly sleepy place which, despite an orgy of destruction during the Peninsular War, preserves a rather austere castle (now a parador), a handsome Plaza Mayor and quiet old-town streets full of Renaissance mansions.
 It’s also still completely encircled by impressive walls and ramparts, and the thirty-minute walk around (and on top of) them is the best way to get an overview of the whole town.

 There is not a great deal of things to do in Ciudad Rodrigo apart fom exploring the history that lies here and wandering the charming streets.
 The main site is quite possibly the Santa Maria Cathedral, with Gothic, Roman and Plateresque elements in its architecture.
 Look out for the grotesque figures carved by the famed Rodrigo Aleman.